tinamayswinkels/7-day-instagram/_docs/a-7-Day-Challenge/day-7---organic-engagement.md

 title: Day 7 - Organic Engagement
 category: 7 Day Challenge
 order: 7
-published: false
+published: true
-permalink: /day-7/
+permalink: /day-7
 ---

-The missing piece in the puzzle to grow your account ...&nbsp;
+The missing piece in the puzzle to grow your account …&nbsp;

 {% include youtube.html id="A49uylBLH4Y" %}